Thermodynamics of bosonic systems in adS spacetime: Quantization, energy spectra and degeneracies

 where $u_{1}(x)$ and $u_{2}(x)$ are linearly independent solutions of Eq.~(\ref{time-independent}) given by

 with

 In Eqs.~(\ref{u1}) and (\ref{u2}), $F[\alpha,\beta;\gamma;z]$ denotes the Gaussian hypergeometric function.
 The parameters $p$ and $q$ are expressed in terms of the constants $A$ and $B$ as

 Constants $C_{1}$ and $C_{2}$ will be fixed by the boundary conditions.
 In the case $A\geq3/4$ and $B\geq3/4$, the function $u_{2}$ is not square integrable and we must set $C_{2}=0$ in Eq.~(\ref{general-solution}).
-The asymptotic behavior of $u_{1}$ at spacial infinity is \cite{Gitman}
+The asymptotic behavior of $u_{1}$ at spatial infinity is \cite{Gitman}

-Since $\epsilon>0$, $2p+1/2>0$ and $2q+1/2>0$, for $q\geq3/4$ the function $u_{1}$ is square integrable only for specific values of $\epsilon$ which satisfy \cite{Ishibashi:2004wx,Gitman}:
+Since $\epsilon>0$, $2p+1/2>0$ and $2q+1/2>0$, for $q\geq3/4$ the function $u_{1}$ is square integrable only for specific values of $\epsilon$ which satisfy \cite{Ishibashi:2004wx,Gitman}

 Condition~(\ref{dirichlet-condition}) will give the spectra of the several bosonic perturbations considered.

 The above development is valid in the range $A\geq3/4$ and $B\geq3/4$.
 However, the inequality $A\geq3/4$ does not include the electromagnetic and gravitational scalar perturbations with $D=5$ ($A=-1/4$) or $D=6$ ($A=0$).